 - Administers the City’s Records Retention/Destruction Schedule

-- Receives and files petitions, subpoenas, and summons on behalf of the City
+- Receives all petitions, subpoenas, summons and claims on behalf of the City

 - Conducts all formal bid openings for the City

 - Coordinates appointments by the City Council to City Advisory Bodies

 - Conducts the annual update of the Local Appointments Listing (Maddy Act)

 - Prepares awards, certificates, and proclamations for the community.